openedx/edx-documentation/en_us/developers/source/style_guides/sass-guidelines.rst

 This section describes the requirements and conventions used to contribute Sass stylesheets to the edX platform.

+.. warning:: Please note that the project is currently in the process of transitioning to `Design Tokens`_, a better alternative to Sass.
+At the time of writing there is no official deprecation plan, but the goal is to eventually remove Sass altogether from the codebase.
+The linked document describes the reasons why.

 .. contents::
  :local:
  :depth: 2